-- Commissioner of Taxation v Citibank Ltd in relation to the powers of access of the Commissioner of Taxation under s 263 of the Income Tax Assessment Act 1936 (Cth);36 - Joel v Migration Agents Registration Authority in relation to s 308 of the Migration Act 1958 (Cth);37 - Re Steele; Ex parte Official Trustee in Bankruptcy v Clayton Utz in relation to s 77A of the Bankruptcy Act 1966 (Cth);38 and - Re Compass Airlines Pty Ltd in relation to the right of a liquidator to obtain information under s 597 of the Corporations Law.39
+- Commissioner of Taxation v Citibank Ltd in relation to the powers of access of the Commissioner of Taxation under s 263 of the Income Tax Assessment Act 1936 (Cth); - Joel v Migration Agents Registration Authority in relation to s 308 of the Migration Act 1958 (Cth); - Re Steele; Ex parte Official Trustee in Bankruptcy v Clayton Utz in relation to s 77A of the Bankruptcy Act 1966 (Cth); and - Re Compass Airlines Pty Ltd in relation to the right of a liquidator to obtain information under s 597 of the Corporations Law.

-5.26 The High Court's decision in The Daniels Corporation International Pty Ltd v Australian Competition and Consumer Commission (Daniels) clarified that privilege does apply to the coercive information-gathering power under s 155 of the TPA.40 Although the decision in Daniels has wider implications for the application of privilege to other coercive information-gathering powers, as the discussion below bears out, there remain areas of uncertainty.
-There are significant questions about the interrelationship between Daniels and the earlier case, Corporate Affairs Commission of New South Wales v Yuill (Yuill), which dealt with the implied abrogation of privilege by the now repealed Companies (New South Wales) Code (the Companies Code).41
+5.26 The High Court's decision in Daniels clarified that privilege does apply to the coercive information-gathering power under s 155 of the TPA.
+Although the decision in Daniels has wider implications for the application of privilege to other coercive information-gathering powers, as the discussion below bears out, there remain areas of uncertainty.
+There are significant questions about the interrelationship between Daniels and the earlier case, Corporate Affairs Commission of New South Wales v Yuill (Yuill),